Slowpork/threes-solver/README.md

 The reason for the alternating minimums and maximums is that each player is assuming the worst of the other but the best of themselves.
-In reality, the opposing player isn't ensuring your maximum loss but instead their minimum loss but because in a zero-sum game it's the same thing.
+In reality, the opposing player isn't ensuring your maximum loss but instead their minimum loss.
+In a zero-sum game it's the same thing.

 One last thing, because Minimax is concerned with finding the minimum loss, it's a good fit for solving Threes since you really can't win.
 There is only losing.